-I love having Homemade Vegetable Bouillon Paste in my freezer.
-It is right there, ready to add extra flavor to all our recipes.
+It is right there, ready to add a little extra flavor to all your recipes.
 This is one of the best things to have in your pantry and a perfect example of "freezer preserving".
-Waiting patiently until you need a bit of extra flavor, Homemade Vegetable Bouillon will provide instant (and delicious) flavor to everything you cook.
+Once made it sits there waiting patiently until you need some, homemade Vegetable Bouillon Concentrate will provide instant (and delicious) flavor to everything you cook.
 Plus it is a real space saver, no more containers of frozen vegetable stock in the freezer.

 With spring breaking free, Farmer's Markets are opening up again.
 Even in our little town, we are seeing all the little markets come alive with renewed commerce activity and beautiful produce to offer.
 It seemed like winter lasted a long time this year...and I can tell you that I am looking forward to lighter soups, stews, and dishes of all kinds, exactly the ones that springtime seems to inspire.